Ulricharmel001/ALXprodev-Devops/Advanced_shell/README.md

 For each Pokémon, retrieve its data from the API and save it to a separate file named after the Pokémon (e.g., pikachu.json, bulbasaur.json…).

 Handle any potential rate-limiting issues by adding a delay between requests.

+## Summary calculation

+This script processes multiple JSON files containing Pokémon data, extracts the name, height, and weight of each Pokémon, and summarizes the information in a CSV file.
+Define the output CSV file